areynold/accessibility-for-project-managers/PITCHME.md

 ---

-## Treat accessibility requirements as any other UI requirement
+## Treat accessibility as any other UI requirement

 * Functional requirements should be included in minimum viable product
 * Non-functional requirements will need testing and iteration--app won't break, but user experience will be poor